 Using Clicker to support a whole class writing journey

-Phil is joined by Bridget Griffiths to explore how Clicker can be used to support students throughout all stages of a writing journey.
-Bridget draws on her experience as a leading teacher at an "outstanding" graded school in the UK to demonstrate how Clicker
+Phil is joined by Bridget Griffiths to explore how Clicker can be used to support pupils throughout all stages of a writing journey.
+Bridget draws on her experience as a leading KS2 teacher at an outstanding primary school to demonstrate how Clicker can:

-- Be utilized during each stage of the writing journey
+- Be utilised during each stage of the writing journey

-- Reduce teacher workload and increase students’ independence
+- Reduce teacher workload and increase learners’ independence

-- Improve students’ writing engagement, confidence, and outcomes
+- Improve pupils’ writing engagement, confidence, and outcomes

 Supporting English language learners with Clicker